mssfoobar/docs/docs/overview/collaboration.md

 Should the project engage external parties, these parties can have autonomy of their repositories/registries.

 > NOTE: **external parties' access should be restricted to artifacts marked under `External` only**.

+## Development
+For services to be incorporated into AOH.
+The following are generally required:
+- Source code
+- Infrastructure code
+- Hasura metadata + DB Initialization Scripts
+  > includes service's schema and graphql references